3BMLabs/building.py/docs/usage/PolyCurve.md

-- `transform_from_origin(polycurve: PolyCurve, startpoint: Point, directionvector: Vector3) -> PolyCurve`: Transforms a PolyCurve from a given origin point and direction vector.
+- `transform_from_origin(polycurve: PolyCurve, startpoint: Point, directionvector: Vector) -> PolyCurve`: Transforms a PolyCurve from a given origin point and direction vector.

-- `translate(self, vector_3d: Vector3) -> PolyCurve`: Translates the PolyCurve by a 3D vector.
+- `translate(self, vector_3d: Vector) -> PolyCurve`: Translates the PolyCurve by a 3D vector.